 11.4 The National Award Coordinator will liaise with the winners to decide how the funds are to be distributed.
 In cases where the National Competition is in a country which does not use the Euro as the official currency, the amounts will be converted to local currency.

 11.5 The prize money will be distributed within 2 months of notification to the Contestants.

 12 Intellectual Property & Publication Rights

-12.1 By submitting a proposal for the participation to the Contest, Contestants represent and warrant explicitly that all components of their proposal;
+12.1 By submitting a proposal for the participation to the Contest, Contestants represent and warrant explicitly that all components of their proposal, project and final report;

 (i) are original creations and

 (ii) that they do not infringe on any intellectual property rights including copyrights, trademarks, know how, trade secrets or patents nor any rights of privacy or publicity of any person, or any other right of any third party.
 Any intellectual property infringement, misuse or plagiarism of another’s work in any form or state will result in immediate disqualification and forfeiture of eligibility to receive all awards, recognition and Prizes.

-(iii) All intellectual property and industrial property rights of the any entries will remain with the Contestants, but the physical and electronic items submitted to HeidelbergCement will become the property of HeidelbergCement and will not be returned after the Contest.
+(iii) All intellectual property and industrial property rights of any entries will remain with the Contestants, but the physical and electronic items submitted to HeidelbergCement will become the property of HeidelbergCement and will not be returned after the Contest.
 This includes any Project Proposal, Project Reports or other submissions that are disqualified for any reason under these Terms and Conditions.